Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

    After that,you can register our sample data, run

     sh run_script_linux.sh
-Single brain registration will complete in about 0.5 hours (If you choose the default parameters), and all modal data registration results will be saved in 'Registration_sample_data\result\'.
+Single brain registration will complete in about 0.5 hours (If you choose the default parameters), and all modal sample data registration results will be saved in 'Registration_sample_data\result\'.

-If you need to register your own data, you need to modify the registration data path and corresponding parameters in the `run_script_windows.bat` and `run_script_linux.sh`   file.
+**Register your own data**: you need to modify the registration data path and corresponding parameters in the `run_script_windows.bat` and `run_script_linux.sh` file.
 You can also optionally modify the local registration parameters in `...config.txt` to make your data obtain better local registration results.
 (All parameters have corresponding introduction in the file)

 **Note**: To faciliate internet transmission, a small downsampled brain image is provided in this demo (But we provide registration results 'Registration_sample_data\registered_sample_data\' based on the raw brain data).
 For better registration accuracy, we encourage user to download raw data from Allen official website (https://scalablebrainatlas.incf.org/mouse/ABA_v3#about) or contact us by email (qulei@ahu.edu.cn).
 If you use the raw data to register the fMOST mouse brain, you need to update the "Registration_sample_data/fMOST_segmentation/".
 We will upload the segmentation model later.